-Download the document here: In-Store Routine Task List
+Download the document here: In-Store Routine Best Practice Checklist

-No two planograms can ever be the same, but the layout should flow so similar magazine titles are displayed near to each other in a logical rather than a random sequence.
+A Magazine planogram will assist you with your display.
+No two planograms can ever be the same, but the layout should flow so similar magazine titles are displayed near to each other in a logical rather than a random sequence

 Please select the NFRN Newspro Planogram below that best suits your display:

 If none of the above planograms best suit your display, then please email email@example.com